ibm-cloud-docs/vpc/file_storage_vpc_adjustable_iops.md

 ```
 {: codeblock}

 When the IOPS expansion completes, restart the instance.
-The new value displays and the file share status is `stable`.
+The new value is displayed and the file share status is `stable`.

 ```json
 {